City of Unley: Council corporate emissions

-Carbon Neutral Date Brought Forward from 2030 to 2023
+Carbon neutral date brought forward from 2030 to 2023

 In mid-2021 a local community group, Unley Voices for Climate Action (UVCA), made a detailed submission to Council, signed by more than 70 residents, arguing for a more ambitious plan including an earlier carbon-neutral date.
 In September 2021 Council approved its Climate and Energy Plan which included a carbon-neutral date brought forward from 2030 to 2023.
 Councillors who voted in favour of the December 2023 carbon neutral date anticipated buying high quality carbon offsets with co-benefits of indigenous employment and biodiversity.

-Carbon Neutral Date Setback from 2023 to 2030
+Carbon neutral date setback from 2023 to 2030

 Following the South Australian local government elections in November, 2022, Michael Hewitson was re-elected as Mayor.
 Six new ward Councillors were elected, and six ward Councillors were returned.
-At the City of Unley Council meeting on 27 February, 2023, a majority of Councillors voted in favour of amending Council's Climate Change Policy.
+At the City of Unley Council meeting on 27 February 2023, a majority of Councillors voted in favour of the motion by new Liberal Party councillor, Jack Gaffey, to amend Council's Climate Change Policy.
 The amendment reverts the target carbon-neutral date of Council's corporate emissions from December, 2023 to December, 2030 by bringing forward carbon abatement measures specified in the CEP.
 Funds which were allocated to purchase accredited carbon offsets starting in December, 2023 will instead be spent on accelerating carbon abatement measures with the amount to be determined during the Annual Business Plan and Budget process.
 The outcome of the 27 February 2023 Council meeting shifts the purchase of carbon offsets from December, 2023 back to December, 2030.

-Community-wide Emissions
+Community-wide emissions

 The remaining 99% of community-wide emissions originate from residents and businesses comprising: transport (45%), electricity (30%), gas (20%) and waste (5%).
 The City of Unley doesn't have a formal strategy or a target carbon-neutral date for community-wide emissions but it is encouraging the reduction of waste and transport emissions.
 It supports and encourages its residents to move food waste into organic bins for composting rather than landfill, and by providing more investment in cycleways and pedestrian friendly streetscapes.

-2022 Community Climate Change Focus Group Surveys
+2022 community climate change focus group surveys

 As part of its commitment to the Global Covenant of Mayors for Climate and Energy, the City of Unley will need to set a community-wide emissions reduction goal.
 In 2022, the City of Unley commissioned market research surveys using focus groups to better understand community views on climate change, barriers to community emissions reduction, and to gather ideas for how Council can support community emissions reduction.

-To help guide future work to support reduction of community-wide emissions, the City of Unley wanted to understand the breadth of community’s views on climate change.
+To help guide future work to support reduction of community-wide emissions, the City of Unley wanted to understand the breadth of community's views on climate change.
 As such, focus groups were used to support hearing a spectrum of views, rather than just the strong community voices for or against climate change action.